 The Company's Remuneration Policy is to ensure remuneration packages properly reflect each person's duties and responsibilities and support the Company's business objectives.
 The Policy is designed to attract the highest calibre directors, executives, and senior staff, and reward them for performance which results in long-term growth in shareholder value.
 Executives and selected senior staff participate in the employee share, restricted share unit and option arrangements.
 The amount of remuneration for all Key Management Personnel of the consolidated group, including all monetary and non-monetary components, is detailed in the Remuneration Report within the Directors' Report.
 Shares given to Key Management Personnel are valued at the market price of those shares.
 Options are valued independently using a Black-Scholes model.
 The Board believes that the remuneration structure adopted results in the Company being able to attract and retain the best directors, executives, and senior staff to run the consolidated group.
 It will also provide executives with the necessary incentives to work and grow long-term shareholder value.
-The payment of cash bonuses, share awards and other incentive payments are reviewed by the Remuneration Committee annually as part of the review of executive remuneration and a recommendation is put to the Board for approval.
-All cash bonuses, share awards and other incentives must be linked to predetermined performance criteria.
-The Board can exercise its discretion in relation to approving incentives, cash bonuses and share awards and can recommend changes to the Remuneration Committee's recommendations.
+The payment of cash bonuses, share awards and other incentive payments are reviewed by the Remuneration Committee annually as part of the review of executive remuneration and a recommendation is put to the Board can exercise its discretion in relation to approving incentives, cash bonuses and share awards and can recommend changes to the Remuneration Committee's recommendations.
 Any changes must be justified by reference to measurable performance criteria or other relevant circumstances applicable to the Company.